gloryofrobots/arza/README.md

 #### Loading order
 * prelude.obn.
 If prelude is absent execution will be terminated.
 All names declared in prelude would be visible in all other modules
 * stdlib modules used by runtime (derive.obn, bool.obn, num.obn, bit.obn, env.obn, string.obn, symbol.obn, vector.obn, list.obn, function.obn, fiber.obn, trait.obn, tuple.obn, map.obn, seq.obn, lazy.obn, datatype.obn)
 * running script (in our case program.obn).
-After loading this sript obin searches for function named 'main' and executes it.
+After loading this sript lalan searches for function named 'main' and executes it.
 Result of 'main' function would be result of program

 #### Import and export
 ```